Wilderness Systems Tarpon 105 Review

 What the Tarpon 105 lacks in glide, tracking, and speed, it makes up for in maneuverability.
 The lack of a pronounced V-shaped hull or rigid, defined keel allows the boat to turn easily and quickly.
 The flared hull and ever-so-subtle rocker at the front and back of the boat promote efficient turning with minimal effort, earning it a top score.

 If you do happen to fall off this kayak, its open access makes it easy to climb back on board.
-In addition, if it was to fully capsize it is easy to re-right, as it will self-drain.
+In addition, it is easy to re-right after capsizing, as it will self-drain.
 Not having to empty a capsized kayak saves the user time and energy compared to other sit-in-style kayaks.

 Comfort

 The Tarpon 105 delivers outstanding all-around comfort.
-Wilderness Systems put a lot of thought and effort into their ergonomic seating system, from contoured seats and backrests to the soft edges of the leg lifter that contour beneath your thighs.
-They also had the foresight to use multi-sized holes in the special perforated foam padding that promote aeration and help the seat padding air and dry quickly.
-This, along with the tight mesh covering, keeps your back safe from sweat and water that may splash into the boat.
+Wilderness Systems put a lot of thought and effort into their ergonomic seating system, from contoured seats and backrests to the soft edges of the leg lifter that contours beneath your thighs.
+They also had the foresight to use multi-sized holes in the special perforated foam padding to promote aeration and help the seat padding air out and dry quickly.
+This, along with the tight mesh covering, keeps your back safe from sweat and water that may splash inside.
 This is one of the most comfortable boats in the test.

 Construction Quality

-Wilderness Systems doesn't mess around when it comes to building their high-density roto-molded linear polyethylene boats.
-You can tell from your first look at their kayaks that they want to produce boats that stand the test of time and withstand the normal knocks and scrapes that come with transporting and pulling their vessels on and offshore.
+Wilderness Systems doesn't mess around when building their high-density roto-molded linear polyethylene boats.
+You can tell from your first look at their kayaks that they want to produce crafts that stand the test of time and withstand the normal knocks and scrapes that come with transporting and pulling their vessels on and offshore.

-An excellent feature only offered on the Wilderness Systems Tarpon 105 are the accessory rails built into the gunnels at the front of the boat.
+An excellent feature only offered on the Tarpon 105 is the accessory rails built into the gunnels at the front of the boat.
 This allows you to rig fishing pole holders, GPS or fish finder screens, cameras, or anything else you might want to attach to your boat without having to drill holes.

 Though a bit more expensive than its nearest competitor, the Tarpon 105 more than justifies the additional cost with all the cool extra features and dry storage options.
 Its well-designed hull and high-density roto-molded linear polyethylene plastic will likely pay off in the long term, as the quality manufacturing should add to the life of the boat.